FLORIDA MERMAID RUM

 • Tonic Water.

 Yes, hard liquor has a higher alcohol content than beer.
 But as long as you’re drinking them at the same speed, a shot of liquor in a mixer should give you the same buzz as a 12-ounce beer.
-Shots tend to get people drunker because they take them more quickly than they would drink a beer or a glass of wine.
-Florida Mermaid Rum Overproof Rum is 100-Proof so it can get you drunk faster than most other rums.
+Shots tend to get people drunk because they take them more quickly than they would drink a beer or a glass of wine.
+Florida Mermaid Rum Overproof Rum is 100-proof, so it can get you drunk faster than most other rums.

 • Take an initial sip and just let it coat your mouth.